zhangyabing8998/Educational_reverse-time-migration/README.md

 (3) diagonal Hessian/source illumination (with vs. without)

 The acoustic wave equation is a second-time-order PDE.
 The absorbing boundary uses exponential damping method.
 This code can give you a flavor about RTM fundamental.
-More detailed implementations (e.g., CPML boundary, first-order velocity-pressure scheme, HPC parallel code) are out-of-scope of this code.
+More detailed implementations (e.g., CPML boundary, first-order velocity-pressure scheme, HPC parallelism) are out-of-scope of this code.

 Contact chenglongduan.nju@gmail.com for any questions.